 Living in Brookland, DC

 Brookland sits in the northeast corner of the District of Columbia.
 It boasts a quaint, small-town atmosphere in the heart of a big city.
-This lovely area of D.C. is known for its quiet neighborhoods and many historic landmarks, making it a great place for families and singles alike.
+This lovely area of D.C. is known for its quiet neighborhoods and many historic landmarks, making it a great place for both families and singles.

 Homes in Brookland

 Most Brookland homes for sale are single families with a wide variety of styles, including Queen Anne, Victorian, Tudor and Colonial.
-For those seeking apartments and more modern amenities, there is one large-scale development called Monroe Street Market, an apartment community with a ground floor that has restaurants and dining options, an on-site farmers market and more than 40 art studios.
+For those seeking apartments and more modern amenities, there is one large-scale development called Monroe Street Market, an apartment community that has restaurants and dining options on the ground floor, an on-site farmers market, and more than 40 art studios.
 There are a handful of other condominiums in the area.

 The Brookland Neighborhood

 Attractions in Brookland

 Brookland and neighboring Eckington share the National Arboretum, a 446-acre "living museum" of trees, shrubs and various plants with a winding nine-mile bike path.
 Another peaceful experience is the Franciscan Monastery, which features beautiful gardens and architecture.
-The Brookland neighborhood is also known for its Civil War-era forts and monuments.
-One of these Civil War treasures is President Lincoln's Cottage at the Soldiers' Home.
-This is where President Lincoln spent the latter halves of the years from 1862 to 1864.
+The Brookland neighborhood is also known for its Civil War-era forts and monuments, like President Lincoln's Cottage at the Soldiers' Home, where President Lincoln spent the latter halves of the years from 1862 to 1864.

 Another great attraction in the area is the Fort Bunker Hill Park, the former site of a Civil War fort that was converted into a park in the 1930s.
 It features many walking trails and remarkable views.
 Families of all ages are enjoying the new Noyes Park, which opened in 2013 complete with a picnic shelter and playground equipment.
 For other great options for outdoor recreation, there is also the Taft Field and the Turkey Thicket Recreation Center.

 Brookland is nestled close to Catholic University, which sits atop Fort Slemmer, a fort constructed to protect the city during the Civil War.
 This area is a unique mix of American history and modern urbanity.
 With its great variety of activities and sights contrasted with sedate, private neighborhoods, Brookland makes an ideal place to call home.